gabrielgaborw/Video_Game/README.md

-# Space Inv Game
+# Space Adventure
-A game inspired by Space Invaders, made with Unity, where you have to defeat endlessly spawning enemies.
+A game inspired by Space Invaders, made with Unity, where you have to defeat enemy spacecrafts.